yyx990803/pod/README.md

   Commands:

-    create <appname>        Create a new app
+    create <app>            Create a new app
-    rm <appname>            Delete an app
+    rm <app>                Delete an app
-    cleanlogs <appname>     Clean up logs for an app edit <appname>          Edit the app's post-receive hook list [-p]               List apps and status. [-p] = List processes config                  Print current config options
-    set <key> <val>         Set a config option start <appname>         Start an app with forever stop <appname>          Stop an app
+    cleanlogs <app>         Clean up logs for an app edit <app>              Edit the app's post-receive hook list [-p]               List apps and status. [-p] = List processes start <app>             Start an app with forever stop <app>              Stop an app
-    restart <appname>       Restart an app, start if not already running startall                Start all apps not already running stopall                 Stop all apps
+    restart <app>           Restart an app, start if not already running startall                Start all apps not already running stopall                 Stop all apps
     restartall              Restart all running apps
-    help                    You are reading it right now
+    help                    You are reading it right now config [options]        Type pod help config for detailed usage

 ```